20 Things to love about Blue Ridge & the Copper Basin

 18. Family fun & adventure

 Ride the Blue Ridge Scenic Railway.
 Hike on the Appalachian Trail.
 Go gem mining or geocaching for treasures.
-See Expedition Big Foot!
+Enjoy an escape room adventure!
 Pick apples at Mercier Orchards.
 View Blue Ridge and The Copper Basin from the sky on a Blue Ridge Helicopter Tour.
 Go tubing or rafting.
 Check out our interesting little downtowns in Blue Ridge and McCaysville, jump into outdoor adventures in the National Forests, lakes and rivers that surround us... take the family on adventures they will never forget.
 Here are some downloads for family fun: